rafiqumsieh0/githubfetcher/README.md

 ## Bugs

 Currently, there is a bug when loading locally-saved data from Room in offline mode (no internet connectivity).
+It saves twice, and profile picture urls need to be saved too.

 ## Needed Improvements

-- Code Refactoring
+- More Code Refactoring
 - Adding Infinite Scrolling
 - Better UI
 - Adding a Detail Activity